Kitemill has advanced further with the authorities and regulations and is set to become the first company that introduces a commercial plant.

 During early introduction phase, Kitemill focus on building operating experience and a solid track record.
 It is more cost efficient to accumulate operational experience with small scale plants.
 Therefore Kitemill will scale up frequently but in small steps, so that relevant operating experience is taken further with each new model.

-Kitemill estimates to produce energy below 1.5 NOK / kWh in 30kW scale, in 2018 which is the lower limit of what costly offshore wind energy costs.
+Kitemill estimates to produce energy below 1.5 NOK / kWh in 30kW scale, which is the lower limit of what costly offshore wind energy costs.

 After the walk and crawl phase is over, the time is time to run fast: